 Nowadays, it’s common knowledge that null is a source of headaches, due to:

-- Being able to travel silently through the code before it explodes in your face,
+Being able to travel silently through the code before it explodes in your face,

-Well, amazingly enough, it turns out null pointers don’t just cause bugs in programs, they cause bugs in type systems too! […] But unlike most null-pointer bugs, this one took 12 years to discover.
+Well, amazingly enough, it turns out null pointers don’t just cause bugs in programs, they cause bugs in type systems too!

 - Ross Tate